open-make/airtrack-doc-website/predrill.md

 >i **Note**
 >i
->i All constructional drawings have a higher resolution if you open them in a new tab.
+>i Please zoom in (or open in a new window) all constructional drawings if you cannot see them distinctly.

 ## Predrill of Top plexiglass plates {pagestep}